Sticky notes – children seem to be obsessed with them.

 Encouragement – Leave encouraging notes for your students if you’re going to be away or know they’ve worked really hard on something.
 It’s a surprise they’ll love!

 Send Home Notes – Carry a pad of sticky notes around with you during the day.
 Use it to write notes and feedback to parents when things pop into your mind.
-Stick it in a student’s planner before the end of the day.
+Stick it in a student’s diary before the end of the day.
 Time-saving and memory saving!

 Fact Families – Use numbers on sticky notes to provide students with an easy way to arrange and rearrange multiplication and division fact families.